 Step6: Enter Office 365 admin credentials. and map mailboxes

 Step7: Then, use Filter and other options for desired results

 Step8: At last, click OK and then click Next.

 Now the migration will get started, and the software will display a live log report.

 Get a free trial today

-If you are interested, you should get the free trial of this Exchange to Office 365 migration tool.
-The free trial of the tool allows you to transfer first 50 items per folder so that you can be sure that it works for you.
+If you are interested, get a free trial of the Shoviv Exchange to Office 365 migration tool.
+The free trial of the tool allows you to transfer the first 50 items per folder to be assured about the software.
 The free trial offers all the benefits of the full version for a limited time.
 Once you are sure that this tool is right for you, you should upgrade to the full version at an affordable cost.
-This is the best solution for Exchange to Office 365 migration that you can get.
+It is the best solution for Exchange to Office 365 migration that you can get.